subscribe to ourNewsletter

-It is best to paint the wood before installation.
+It is best to paint the wood before you install the shiplap in your bathroom.
 This will help cover areas that might be difficult to get to after you install.
 Painting at this stage doesn’t need to be perfect.
-You can use semi-gloss paint to make cleaning the walls easy.
+You can use semi-gloss paint to make cleaning the walls easily.

 3. Fix the Baseboard